onc-healthit/reference-ccda-validator/README.md

 **3. Run the application**

     1. Start your tomcat instance - you should see output showing the databases getting initialized and the .war file getting deployed.
-    NOTE: Allow a few moments for the vocabulary valuesets and codes to be inserted into the in-memory database.
+    NOTE: Allow a few minutes for the vocabulary valuesets and codes to be inserted into the in-memory database.
     2. Access the endpoint.
 For example, localhost:8080/referenceccdaservice/
     3. For convenience, API documentation and a validation UI is included:
         API documentation - /referenceccdaservice/swagger-ui.html